Helmholtz Coil: Complete Guide to Uniform Magnetic Field Generation

 The image depicts two circular coils, known as Helmholtz coils, aligned on the same axis with electrical connections visible.
 These conducting circular coils are designed to generate a nearly uniform magnetic field when current flows through them.

-What is a Helmholtz Coil
+What is a Helmholtz Coil?

 Magnetic Field Theory and Calculations